fau-is/IntroCS/Copycat/README.md

 Your task is simple!
 Read in a file ("original.txt") and copy its contents to another file ("copy.txt").

-For this exercise you must be familiar with the functions introduced by CS50 included in FILE I/O. If you are unsure where to start have a look at the functions included in the stdio.h library
+For this exercise, you must be familiar with the functions introduced by CS50 included in FILE I/O. If you are unsure where to start have a look at the functions included in the stdio.h library